Travel Update

 Don’t miss…

-The beautiful Nyhvan district in Copenhagen, where boats bob in the harbour and brightly coloured buildings line the waterfront promenade.
+The Nyhvan district in Copenhagen, where boats bob in the harbour and brightly coloured buildings line the waterfront promenade.
 Be sure to pay a visit to the Tivoli Gardens, one of the oldest amusement parks in the world.

 queens square and canal of Gothenburg